By the use of some HTML-code, the range of question types that can take advantage of parameterisation can be extended.

-Below, is a simple script to generate a right and a wrong answer.
-You could, for example, modify this so that the keyed response is the correct calculation of a parameterised variable and the detractors are based on the incorrect application of a formula to that variable.
+Below is a simple script to generate a correct and a incorrect answer.
+You could, for example, modify this so that the correct response is the correct calculation of a parameterised variable and the distractors are based on the incorrect application of a formula to that variable.
 Each student could see a different combination of correct responses and distractors.

 Step 1.
 Add the following code to the code editor

 - Click New exercise and fill in a title.

 - Click more_horiz-icon and select Code editor.
 A new dialogue will open.

 - You can write your code in the black input field.
 Fill in the answer as the Correct_Response variable and fill in the wrong answer options in the All_Distractors list.

 - Click Run and the code will be tested.